-Low frequency of resistance was detected in Hungary and Poland.
-Low to moderate frequency of resistance was detected in Switzerland and Germany, and moderate levels in Belgium.
+In A.alternata, no resistance was detected in Hungary in 2017.
+Low frequency of resistance was detected in Czech Republic, Germany, Romania and Poland.

-In A.solani, no resistance was detected in Czech Republic, Spain, Finland, Greece, Hungary and Slovakia.
-Low frequency of resistant isolates was detected in Poland, Denmark, Italy, Romania and the United Kingdom.
-Moderate frequency was detected in Belgium, Germany, the Netherlands and Sweden.
+In A.solani, no resistance was detected in Poland, Spain, Hungary and Romania.
+Low frequency of resistant isolates was detected in Czech Republic and France.
+Moderate frequency was detected in Denmark, Belgium, Germany, the Netherlands and Sweden.